ahsanakhtar91/practice_tasks/README.md

 A repository for a few of my recent sample coding practice tasks

-It currently inlucdes 2 practice tasks:
+It currently includes 2 of my practice tasks:

 ---------------------------
 1) Fluid WebPage (ClipMine)